mootoday/www-mootoday-com/src/content/blog/ever-wondered-why-your-best-employees-leave/index.md

 Take off your rose-coloured sunglasses and be excellent to your employees

 At some point in my tech career, I worked at a company that did really well.
 So well in fact, they proudly displayed some of the world’s most well known logos under their “Our Customers” section on the website.
 The team increased from a dozen or so great engineers to a multitude of that, even beyond the engineering department.
-All in all, a picture-perfect startup success story. __Until… there were bugs, servers crashed, excellent staff quit and customers didn’t renew contracts.__ What happened?
+All in all, a picture-perfect startup success story. **Until… there were bugs, servers crashed, excellent staff quit and customers didn’t renew contracts.** What happened?

-* * *
+---

 ## The early days, when you wear your rose-coloured glasses